syrkis/miiii/paper/main.typ

 the interpretability of these models is a relatively new field.
 Definitions of interpretability vary @lipton_mythos_2018.
-One qualifier to interpretability is _mechanistic_ @nanda2023, which posits that a deep learning model that has generalised is a pourly written, but probably clean algorithm.
+One qualifier to interpretability is _mechanistic_ @nanda2023, which posits that a deep learning model that has generalized is a poorly written, but probably clean algorithm.
-"pourly written" means subsymbolic, and "probably clean" means that we could express the algorithm in a more human readable form, such as pseudocode (or Python).
+"poorly written" means sub-symbolic, and "probably clean" means that we could express the algorithm in a more human readable form, such as pseudocode (or Python).

 #cite(<weiss2021>, form: "prose") present the coding language RASP,
-in which incorporates the architectural contraints of the transformer model into the language itself.
+in which incorporates the architectural constraints of the transformer model into the language itself.
 This forces the programmer to be "thinking like a transformer" (which is the title of their paper).
 The multi layer perception (MLP) can be thought of as performing a map,